MicrosoftDocs/cloud-adoption-framework/docs/plan/smart-assessment.md

 ## Results

-After you complete the Strategic Migration Assessment and Readiness Tool (SMART), a results page will generate.
+After you finish running the SMART tool, a results page is generated.
 The results page offers tailored recommendations and next steps to improve your score in each category.
 There's a tool to export the results to a CSV file that allows you to see scores offline.

 :::image type="content" source="../_images/smart-matrix.png" alt-text="Diagram that shows the Strategic Migration Assessment and Readiness Tool (SMART) results matrix.":::